 Although possible, it is very unusual for any of these not to occur in cluster headache.
 These features tend to come and go with each attack, however, some sufferers may continue to experience the constricted pupil and/or a droopy eyelid, especially after frequent attacks.

 In most sufferers the headaches often start at the same time of year and at the same time during the day or night.
 The pain involved is excruciating and is probably one of the most painful conditions known to humans.
 Female sufferers have described each attack as being more painful than childbirth.

 As few as 0.2% (two in a thousand) of the population suffer from CH, approximately the same number as for multiple sclerosis in the UK.
-Men are more likely to suffer than women, with an estimated male to female ratio of between 5:1 and 7:1, although this ratio appears to be steadily declining.
+Men are more likely to suffer than women, with an estimated male to female ratio of between 2.7 to 1, although this ratio appears to be steadily declining.
 CH can begin at any age, but most sufferers are more likely to start suffering in their 30s or 40s.

 It is extremely useful for everyone involved to understand the three standard terms used in CH: the cluster headache (or attack), the cluster bout (or period) and the period of remission.

 - A cluster attack is an individual episode of pain that can last from a few minutes to some hours.